Hemalinea/Swiggy-data-Exploration/README.md

 # Swiggy-data-Exploration
-Exploratory Data Analysis
-Swiggy, a popular food delivery platform, can provide insights into various aspects of its operation and user behavior.
-This Dataset is a comprehensive collection of data related to restaurants available on the Swiggy food delivery platform.
-And provides valuable information about various aspects of restaurants, enabling users to explore, analyze, and gain insights into the restaurant landscape on Swiggy.
+Exploratory Data Analysis of Swiggy, a renowned food delivery platform, offers a profound understanding of its operational dynamics and user behavior.
+This dataset presents an extensive compilation of restaurant-related data accessible on the Swiggy platform, offering invaluable insights into diverse facets of restaurants.
+It empowers users to delve into, scrutinize, and extract meaningful insights from Swiggy's restaurant ecosystem.